 Hot spots on dogs are also referred to as acute moist dermatitis.
 They most often appear on a dog's head, chest or hind end.
 There are many reasons why these lesions form, so it's important that all pet owners know how to treat hot spots on a dog.

-Anything that irritates your dog's skin will cause him to scratch and chew to relieve himself.
-While scratching can create lesions on the skin, chewing can be even worse.
-The moisture left behind festers on the skin and in the fur.
+Anything that irritates a dog's skin will cause him to scratch and chew to relieve the discomfort.
+While scratching can create lesions on a dog's skin, chewing can be even worse.

 It's a vicious cycle.